FOSSEE/st-scripts/other_types_of_plots/script.rst

 ..
 L3

+{{{ Show slide with pre-requisite }}}

 {{{ switch to the next slide, scatter plot }}}

 ..
 R3

+Before beginning this tutorial,we would suggest you to complete the tutorial on "Loading data from files" and "Plotting data".

 In a scatter plot, the data is displayed as a collection of points, where each point determines it's position on the horizontal axis and the vertical axis respectively.This kind of plot is also called a scatter chart, a scatter diagram or a scatter graph.

 ..
 R4